Łukasz Cieślewicz: Managerial career

 On 11 January 2023, Cieślewicz became the manager of HB Tórshavn's women's team.
-On 17 October 2025, he became the manager of the men's reserve team and assistant manager of the men's first team.
+On 17 October 2025, he became the manager of the men's reserve team and assistant manager of the men's first-team.

+On 20 June 2026, Cieślewicz was appointed caretaker manager of HB's first-team following the dismissal of André Olsen.

 Personal life

-Cieślewicz was born in 1987 in Gniezno, Poland to Polish professional football player Robert Cieślewicz. Łukasz's brother, Adrian, is also a professional football player, playing for The New Saints.
+Cieślewicz was born in 1987 in Gniezno, Poland to Polish professional football player Robert Cieślewicz. Łukasz's brother, Adrian, is also a professional football player, playing for Caernarfon Town.
 The two of them were teammates in 2014, as they played for B36. Łukasz has described himself as a non-practicing Catholic.